basecamp/handbook/benefits-and-perks.md

 #### Medical Insurance

 Medical insurance is provided in the US via Cigna PPO.
-At this time the company pays varying range from 50-75% of the premium depending on tier and the employee pays the remaining 50-25%.
+At this time, the company pays varying range from 50-75% of the premium depending on tier and the employee pays the remaining 50-25%.
 Open enrollment is in November every year, with new coverage beginning December 1\.
 Marriages and domestic partnerships are covered equally.

-Employee-portion of medical insurance premium per pay period
+Employee-portion of medical insurance premium per pay period:

 - Employee-only medical coverage: \$42.65
 - Employee-partner medical coverage: \$92.57